arjun-trivedi/ana2pi/notes/notes-polobs.md

 ##Event Selection

-##Knowledge & questions based on current Observations
+##Knowledge & Questions based on current Observations

 1. What do `R2` from Simulation Data (`SF`) represent?